JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

         └── wsgi.py
 ```

-At this stage, you can run `python manage.py runserver` and navigate to <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a> to double-check that Django shows its default landing page.
+At this stage, we can run `python manage.py runserver` and navigate to <a href="http://127.0.0.1:8000/">http://127.0.0.1:8000/</a> to double-check that Django shows its default landing page.

 # Creating the Static Page